stardot/inf_format/inf_format_full.md

 Note that there is no access byte bit for `D` or `d`.
 If the corresponding PC directory entry is a directory, the Acorn directory entry is a directory; and if the corresponding PC directory entry is a file, the Acorn directory is a file.

 If the access is specified symbolically, consumers SHOULD NOT use it to check that the directory entry is of the right type.
-(Rationale: make symbolic and non-symbolic access bytes symmetrical.)
+(Rationale: make symbolic and non-symbolic access bytes symmetrical.
+Maybe it's arguable though.)

 If specifying the access symbolically, producers SHOULD NOT emit `D` if the entry is a directory.
 (Rationale: same.)

-### What else?
+### No attribute file?

-Consumers may wish to also handle files/directories that don't have associated attribute files, and there's nothing to say they can't.
-As no PC file name encoding is specified, translating the corresponding PC names to Acorn names would be up to each tool.
+Consumers MAY treat PC files/directories that don't have associated attribute files as representing Acorn files/directories.
+As no PC file name encoding is specified, translating the corresponding PC names to Acorn names would be up to each tool, as would be the values for any of the Acorn attributes.

-Producers could avoid writing an attribute file when possible, but in practice they probably SHOULD, as the PC file name encoding is not specified and this wil ensure the Acorn name will transfer to other tools.
+Producers could avoid writing an attribute file, but in practice they probably SHOULD, as the PC file name encoding is not specified and this wil ensure the Acorn name will transfer to other tools.

 ### Known extra info fields